Anson2251/trackmaker/README.md

 ### About the Bing Maps key

-My Bing Maps key exists in the code (`/src/config.ts > bingMapsKey`).
-If you need to build the page yourself, remember to replace it with your own key.
+The Bing Maps key is passed to the vite by the environment variable `BING_MAPS_KEY`.

 It's free to apply for a basic key from the [Bing Maps Dev Centre](https://www.bingmapsportal.com/).
-**DO NOT** use the key provided in the code.

 ---

-LAST UPDATE Apr.
-30, 2024
+LAST UPDATE May 15, 2024